Eddie Berlin

-Edward Walton Berlin (born January 14, 1978), is a former American football wide receiver.
-He was originally drafted by the Tennessee Titans in the fifth round of the 2001 NFL Draft out of the University of Northern Iowa.
+Edward Walton Berlin (born January 14, 1978), is an American former professional football wide receiver.
+He was selected by the Tennessee Titans in the fifth round of the 2001 NFL draft out of the University of Northern Iowa.
 He played for the Chicago Bears in 2005.

-High school years
+Early life

 Berlin was born in Urbandale, Iowa, where he attended Urbandale High School and won varsity letters in football, baseball, and track.
 In baseball, he was a two-time All-State honoree.
 He has a younger brother, Tommy, who also played football and went to Northern Iowa.

 College career

 Berlin attended University of Northern Iowa and was selected a Division I-AA All-American in 2000.

 Coaching career

 Berlin served as Assistant Coach at Grand View College from 2007 through 2009.